As China's luxury car wave ebbs, foreign firms seek domestic foothold

 Some auto dealers say customers are looking for lower showroom prices as the economy cools.
 "Some people who could afford premium cars, and have plans to buy them, have now changed to 'wait and see' with cash in hand," said one senior manager of a large Hong Kong-listed dealer group, speaking on condition of anonymity.

-While luxury brands like General Motors' Cadillac and Nissan Motor's Infiniti join the rush to localize production, another strategy is to sell smaller, or entry-premium cars.
+While luxury brands like General Motors' (GM.N) Cadillac and Nissan Motor's (7201.T) Infiniti join the rush to localize production, another strategy is to sell smaller, or entry-premium cars.

 A.T.
 Kearney's Shanghai-based principal Andreas Graef said that downsizing trend is spreading to the ultra-luxury segment.
 "You have small Rolls-Royce, smaller Bentleys," said Graef.
 "You probably will very soon have a smaller Maserati."